SananSuleymanov/ONNX_optimization/README.md

 # ONNX optimization
-This repository contains Colab notebook in order to optimize ONNX model by pruning and quantization.
+This repository contains optimization.ipynb Colab notebook in order to optimize ONNX model by pruning and quantization.